The-Alpha-Project/alpha-core/README.md

 1. Copy `etc/config/config.yml.dist` to `etc/config/config.yml`
 2. Run: `docker-compose up -d`

 ### Development in Docker

 The docker-compose configuration will mount the entire project folder on `/var/wow` in the main container.
 To access the container run `docker-compose exec main bash` as usual, to inspect the logs `docker-compose logs -f main`

+To enable extra development features please run `docker-compose --profile dev up` to run the project with the developer profile on.

-Codebase is under a continuous watch process and server will reboot everytime the code has changed.
+If run with the development profile the codebase will be under a continuous watch process and server will reboot everytime the code has changed.
 To manually restart the server run `docker-compose restart main`
-### Database management

-An additional phpmyadmin image is provided in the docker-compose for ease of browsing the database, this is accessible through compose profiles.
+In addition a phpmyadmin image is provided in the docker-compose for ease of browsing the database, this is accessible through compose profiles.

-Either run:
-- `docker-compose --profile dev up` to spin all the containers
-- or `docker-compose run phpmyadmin` to spin up the container separately if the other containers are already running

 You can access phpmyadmin by visiting `http://localhost:8080`

 ### Rebuilding the database